-Disc herniation symptoms
+Disc herniation symptoms — causes and treatments

 Conservative treatment can include:

-• Pain medication
+- Pain medication

-• Physical therapy or massage
+- Physical therapy and massage